best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 In short, tests should pass or fail, not "mostly pass".

-## Test placeholders
+### Writing tests at a later date

+You should write tests when you write code.
+However, this may not always be possible because of time, capability or tooling constraints.
-Write test shells where you intend to write test - this highlights where testing is missing, easy to come back to later.
+Write test shells where you intend to write test - this highlights where testing is missing, which makes it easy to come back to later.
-Or at least document these somewhere.

 ```console
 $ pytest